1456 (11th June)

 1470 (13th September)

-Anne’s father, Warwick and the Duke of Clarence returned to England at the head of an army and landed at Plymouth.
+The Earl of Warwick and George Duke of Clarence landed at Plymouth at the head of an army.

 1470 (30th October)